 - Or, better still, avoid your breast area completely when you apply the product at home or when you get sprayed.
 To be ultra safe, keep a bikini top on.

-- Apply your tan and rinse it off when you have a big breastfeeding window – if your baby no longer wakes for a night time feed, time your tan accordingly, and rinse off before their morning feed
+- Apply your tan when you have a big breastfeeding window.
+If your baby no longer wakes for a night-time feed, for example, time your tan accordingly, and rinse off well before their morning feed

-- If your tan needs a longer development time – 8 to 10 hours – before rinsing, this mummy blogger has a top tip – wear a nursing top so you only have to get your boob out, and ensure you and your baby have long sleeves on to minimise the opportunity for transferring the tan
+- If your tan needs a longer development time – 8 to 10 hours – before rinsing, wear a nursing top so you only have to get your boob out, and ensure you and your baby have long sleeves on to minimise the opportunity for transferring the tan

-- Even if you have avoided the area, and followed all our tips, be sure to wash your breasts and surrounding area with a gentle body wash and dry well to ensure no residue is present before your first post-tan feed
+- Be sure to wash your breasts and the surrounding area with a gentle bodywash and dry well to ensure no residue is accidentally present before your first post-tan feed.